 Located in the Library of the Liberal Arts Building, the Gallery is part of the original Library and features work by Michigan artists.
 The gallery opened in February 2001 and has had a full schedule of exhibitions of two dimensional media, sculpture, ceramics and installation since then.
 The gallery is open the same hours as the Library.

-Campus Safety officers are on duty 24 hours a day.
-Campus Safety can assist with the following: first aid, escort service from buildings to vehicles, campus IDs, parking permits, lost and found, contacting off-campus emergency personnel, registering conditions that would require that you receive special assistance in emergencies.
+Campus Security officers are on duty 24 hours a day.
+Campus Security can assist with the following: first aid, escort service from buildings to vehicles, campus IDs, parking permits, lost and found, contacting off-campus emergency personnel, registering conditions that would require that you receive special assistance in emergencies.
 Emergency phones are located in the Liberal Arts and the Madame Cadillac Buildings and in each parking lot.

-The Marygrove College Library, which occupies five stories in the east wing of the Liberal Arts Building, is a warm, comfortable, comprehensive resource center.
+The Nancy A. McDonough Geschke Library, which occupies five stories in the east wing of the Liberal Arts Building, is a warm, comfortable resource center, staffed by professional librarians.
 Its facilities include:

 This 400-seat auditorium is available for performances in music, dance, and theater as well as other cultural and academic events.